learnlatex/learnlatex.github.io/en/more-06.md

 ---
-title: "More on: Extending LaTeX using packages"
+title: "More on: Extending LaTeX using packages and definitions"
 ---

 ## Loading multiple packages